 To view the components of the Directives system, including recently updated policies, visit the IA Directives System page.

 Where can I locate templates and examples?

 The Directives System utilizes specific templates to facilitate clear and consistent documentation.
-IA program staff should use the templates provided on RACA's webpage on the intranet (Inside Indian Affairs).
+IA program staff should use the templates provided on RACA's internal webpage via SharePoint.